rjeschke/weel/README.md

 ### Architecture

-Weel is a stack based, weakly-typed language with a syntax similar to [Lua] and Basic.
+Weel is a stack based, dynamically typed language with a syntax similar to [Lua] and Basic.
 (At the time I wrote Yjasl1 I worked heavily with [Lua] for creating [Enigma] levels.
 That's why there's so many syntax similarities.)